The ticket view provides a lot of information and available actions along with the option to view and reply to user messages.

-You can utilise a canned response by clicking the speech bubble icon as highlighted below in the text editor toolbar.
+You can utilise a canned response by clicking the stamp icon in the text editor toolbar.
 This will allow you to search for canned responses, and will show the most commonly used or recent responses based on your ordering preference.

 Add Self-Service Link

-You can add a link to an article in your reply by clicking the icon as highlighted below in the text editor toolbar.
+You can add a link to an article in your reply by clicking the following icon in the text editor toolbar.

 Audio, image and video attachments can be previewed in the browser.
 Clicking on the attachment will open up a popup with a large version of the image or start playing the audio/video.
 The attachment can be downloaded by clicking the down arrow in the top right corner as shown below.